1904labs/hwe_aws_env/README.md

 ### Special manual setup step needed for MSK

 MSK clusters cannot be created with public access turned on - they must be created as private clusters, then they can be modified to enable public access.
-The `hwe_msk.tf` file currently creates the private MSK cluster, then an administrator has to enable public access via the console.
+After the MSK cluster has been created, an administrator has to enable public access via the console.
 This is very straightforward using the GUI but does take ~30 minutes to run.

 ## Server configuration